12 Best Shipping Container Homes Under $100K

 3. IQ Container Homes – $35,000

-Next up on our list of shipping container homes is IQ Container Homes, a company based in New Zealand.
+Next up on our list of storage container houses is IQ Container Homes, a company based in New Zealand.

 The smallest shipping container IQ Container Homes works with is just 10’, prices for which start at $23,000 (NZD).
-Their range goes all the way up to multi-container, multi-storey homes which can cost upwards of $350,000; but the average one-bedroom shipping container home starts at just $70,000 (about $35,000 USD).
+Their range goes all the way up to multi-unit, multi-storey luxury container homes which can cost upwards of $350,000; but the average one-bedroom CONEX homes start at just $70,000 (about $35,000 USD).

 IQ Container homes create amazing houses designed with both functionality and style in mind.
 They also offer an additional solar electrics and rainwater collection package, making your house more economical and environmentally friendly to run off the grid.
 Not too shabby!